-If you made less than $30,000 in 2020, you may be eligible for up to $8,000 in state and federal tax credits, depending on your income and family size.
-If you have a child under age six last year, you may also qualify for the Young Child Tax Credit.
+- Up to $8,000 in state and federal tax credits, depending on your income and family size.
+If you had a child under age six last year, you may also qualify for the Young Child Tax Credit.
+Visit CalEITC4Me.

 The EDD promotes California’s economic growth by providing services to keep employers, employees, and job seekers competitive.
 The following is a list of additional resources that may help you.
 In many parts of California, you can call 2-1-1 to learn about resources in your community or contact these agencies and organizations directly to ask about their programs.
 Some programs may have eligibility requirements.

 Connects people with services in their county, such as Medi-Cal, CalFresh (formerly known as Food Stamps), and California Opportunity and Responsibility to Kids (CalWORKs), including cash assistance to families with children and pregnant women in the last 120 days of pregnancy, who have little or no assets or income.

 CalFresh provides monthly food assistance to people and families with low income, including those who lost their job because of the pandemic.
 Visit GetCalFresh.org to apply online in 10 minutes.
 You will be interviewed by your county.
 If approved, you can get up to $234 a month in food benefits.

 In California, federal, state, and local community organizations coordinate to make sure that groceries are available at local food banks.

 Free lunches are available to all children under 18, regardless of income.